Interplay of strong correlations and covalency in ionic band insulators: Models and Methods

-The motivation to build and study the above Hamiltonian is twofold: (a) There are three primary chemical bonds namely ionic, covalent and metallic bonds.
-But in practice, a perfect ionic bond does not exist, i.e., any bond has a partial covalency.
-Quantifying the covalency or the ionicity of a given bond is not without ambiguities\cite{Kittel,Ashcroft}.
-Depending upon the percentage of covalency in the ionic bond, properties of the system changes drastically\cite{Kittel,Ashcroft}.
-Equation~\eqref{eq:matrix} is one the simplest and of course, non-unique, ways of parametrizing a system wherein the bonding has an ionic as well as covalent character. (b) Another perspective from the view point of real materials is that the non-interacting Hamiltonian $\mathbf{{H}_{\sigma}(k)}$ could have both inter-unit cell and intra-unit cell hybridizations, where inter-unit cell hopping is often neglected in model calculations\cite{PhysRevB.58.R4199}.
+The motivation to build and study the above Hamiltonian is twofold: (a) There are three primary chemical bonds namely ionic, covalent and metallic.
+But in practice, a perfect ionic bond does not exist, and quantifying the covalency or the ionicity of a given bond is not without ambiguities\cite{kittel2018kittel,ashcroft1976solid}.
+Depending upon the percentage of covalency, the properties of the system changes drastically\cite{kittel2018kittel,ashcroft1976solid}.
+Eq.~(\ref{eq:matrix}) is one the simplest, and of course non-unique, ways of parametrizing a system wherein the bonding has both ionic and covalent character. (b) Another perspective from the view point of real materials is that the non-interacting Hamiltonian $\mathbf{{H}_{\sigma}(k)}$ could have both inter-unit cell and intra-unit cell hybridizations, where inter-unit cell hopping is often neglected in model calculations\cite{han1998multiorbital}.

-Throughout the paper, we have considered the case where V = $\Delta$ and $\epsilon_k$ = $\tilde{\epsilon}_k$.
-Although these are specific parameter choices, the results we obtain are quite general and applicable to more general choices.
-The structure of $\mathbf{{H}_{\sigma}(k,\mathnormal{x})}$ determines the form of the impurity Greens functions, which for orbital (or sublattice) 1 is given by,
+Throughout the paper, we consider the case where V = $\Delta$, $\epsilon_k$ = $\tilde{\epsilon}_k$, and a semicircular density of states.
+Although these are specific parameter choices, the results we obtain are quite general and applicable to other choices.
+We are mainly interested in local single particle electron dynamics, which is given by the momentum sum of the lattice Green's function, where $\omega^+ = \omega+i\eta$ and $\eta\rightarrow 0^+$, and $\mathbb{I}$ is the identity matrix.
+We calculate the local single particle propagators within the DMFT framework, wherein the single particle irreducible self-energy $\mathbf{\Sigma}_{\sigma}(\omega^+)$ is local, and will be determined by solving the auxiliary Anderson impurity model.
+The local, interacting Green's function (Eq.~(\ref{eq:gloc})) may be related to the non-interacting Green's function ${\bf{G}}_{0\sigma}(\omega^+)$ through the Dyson equation: The structure of $\mathbf{{H}_{\sigma}(k,\mathnormal{x})}$ determines the form of the impurity Green's functions, which for orbital (or sublattice) 1 is given by,

 where